heedy/heedy/README.md

 ![Ratings](https://raw.githubusercontent.com/connectordb/connectordb/master/screenshot.png)

 ## Installing
 Installation instructions, and precompiled binaries are [are available on the website](https://connectordb.github.io/download.html).

-You'll need a linux server, and if you want to use the android app, you will also need a domain name.
+Development builds are available [here](https://keybase.pub/dkumor/connectordb).
+These are usually direct builds of master, and as such might be less stable.

 ## Building

+To perform a full build of ConnectorDB you will need a linux machine, preferably arch or a recent version of ubuntu, and corresponding cross-compilers.

+While technically builds can be performed on windows/OSX/Raspberry Pi, they are not officially supported.
+OSX/Raspberry Pi builds should "just work" with the below instructions, with the following caveats:

+- Raspbian has an old version of Redis, so you will need to download the source of Redis >3.0 and compile, putting redis-server and redis-cli in `bin/dep` folder.
+Look at the arm portion of `makerelease` for specific instructions.
+- Windows has issues setting up NPM.
+If building on Windows, it is recommended that you use a precompiled version of the frontend, put in `bin/app`.

 ### Compile
 You must have redis and postgres installed (and *not* running).
-ConnectorDB also requires at least golang 1.5, and needs 1.6 for http2.
+ConnectorDB also requires golang 1.7.

 To install the other necessary go dependencies, run: